WiFo-M$^2$: Empower Wireless Communications With Plug-and-Play Environment Sensing via Foundation Model: Introduction

-\begin{itemize} \item[ $\bullet$] We propose a pre-training strategy based on contrastive learning (CL), named \textit{ContraSoM}.
-By pre-training on a large-scale multi-modal dataset, the ContraSoM strategy endows WiFo-M$^{2}$ with the ability to mine OOB channel-aware features during the inter-frame perception gap.
+\begin{itemize} \item[ $\bullet$] We propose a tailored pre-training strategy based on contrastive learning, named \textit{ContraSoM}. {By co-designing a continuous temporal extrapolation mechanism and modality-specific data augmentations, ContraSoM endows WiFo-M$^2$ with the ability to bridge the critical inter-frame perception gap and extract robust, channel-aware common structures under limited paired data.}

 \end{itemize}